 Today I’ve prepared for you promised instructions for children’s zipper sweatshirt.

 This sweatshirt with stand-up collar of a simple pattern could be used year-round, that is why this pattern is so universal.
 I’m aware that it was missing in my patterns offer for a long time and that is why I’m so happy to introduce it to my e-shop offer now.
-Children’s sweatshirt pattern is available in sizes 80 to 164.
-And now let’s see the step-by-step sewing instructions for children’s sweatshirt.
+Children’s sweatshirt pattern is available in sizes 80 to 164 and you can get it here:

 Most appropriate materials for sweatshirt sewing are knits of medium or high thickness – elastic materials (elastic tracksuit fabric, fleece, double-faced knit, warmkeeper etc.).
 I recommend hem knit (patent) for waist and sleeve hems.
 You will also need thinner one-sided fusible facing and divisible zipper (you will receive recommendation about the amount of material needed and other details along with purchased pattern).
 You can buy fabrics online.

 Check out this article for more info about sewing with knits on regular sewing machine:

 - Ribbon for hanger tab (optional).

 You can use leftovers of fabric with properties similar to the top fabric for contrasting collar and pockets.
 You will receive other details (amount of the material needed, zipper length, etc.) along with the pattern.

 Pieces from paper pattern: